loginom/site-articles-en-omegat/target/release-notes/loginom-6-3-5-release-notes.md

 **Import from Excel:** the data from the xlsx files was not loaded if there was no information on the data range in the metadata, and the data was not displayed in the wizard preview window.
 The files with incomplete metadata can be generated when exporting from the third-party applications, for example, 1C or Google Docs (#6684, #7745).

-[**Import from Database:**](https://help.loginom.ru/userguide/integration/import/database.html) if the string that was lower than the first data page was selected in the import wizard in the preview window, in the case of the repeated opening, the preview window could be empty, and to display the data, it was required to scroll up the view window or to open the preview once again (#8044).
+[**Import from Database:**](https://help.loginom.ru/userguide/integration/import/database.html) if the row that was lower than the first data page was selected in the import wizard in the preview window, in the case of the repeated opening, the preview window could be empty, and to display the data, it was required to scroll up the view window or to open the preview once again (#8044).

 [**Calculator:**](https://help.loginom.ru/userguide/processors/transformation/calc/) if *Null* was the first argument to be moved to *DateTimeToStr* function, the error occurred in the function, and calculation of the expression in which the function was used was stopped, and error message was written in the log.
 Now, in such case, *DateTimeToStr* function returns *Null* (#7969).